jac307/MediaArtTutorials/ART1TI3/Mixed-Media-Anim-02.md

 - **Erasure & Reconstruction**
   - Modify or partially erase parts of frames to show visual evolution.

-> 🎯 **Goal**: Make each frame different while maintaining flow across your sequence.
+> **Goal**: Make each frame different while maintaining flow across your sequence.

 ---

-<h3 style="color: darkred;">📌 Before Next Class: Digitize Your Frames</h3>
+<h3 style="color: darkred;">Before Next Class: Digitize Your Frames</h3>

-After completing your analogue interventions, you must **scan or photograph** each frame to prepare for reanimation in Part 3.
+After completing your analogue interventions, you must **scan or photograph** each frame to prepare for reanimation in *Part 3*.

 ### If Scanning (recommended):
 - Use a **flatbed scanner** at 300 DPI